sergio-d-lemos/activemq/docs/oauth_2_0_activemq.md

 In this document, we propose a design for ActiveMQ to support OAuth 2.0.
 The goal is to develop an open-source auth plugin for ActiveMQ classic console and direct access, which will allow developers to authenticate and authorize clients using OAuth 2.0.
 The plugin will accept OAuth 2 Access Tokens in the JWT format and will authenticate these tokens by validating their signature and claims.
-A set of plugin configurations is proposed, together with a way to map OAuth 2 `scope` claims to ActiveMQ Roles.
+A set of plugin configurations is proposed, together with a way to authorize access by mapping OAuth 2 `scope` claims to ActiveMQ Roles.

 ## **Background**